me-sajib/taher-the-stack/README.md

 now just click on the `foo` proxy list & drop your own proxies. like this
 ![add proxy](./assets/add-proxy.gif)

-let's include more proxies like this and use these proxies with rotated mode by `foo` username & password
+let's include more proxies like this and use these proxies with rotated mode by `foo` username & password. you can edit a specific proxy by clicking edit button as well.

 ### rotate proxy